Paige Smith 0:02

 Andrea Luka Zimmerman 19:21

-Seven years it was and it was just because that's how long it took for the Estate to be demolished from when I started.
+Seven years it was, and it was just because that's how long it took for the estate to be demolished from when I started.
 So once I knew that the estate would be demolished, I started filming, and then seven years.
-But I knew, so the end up getting, I didn't even know what's going to be.
-We just thougth we're going to make it for an archive for the for the library.
-And just playing around and but then the more and more stuff happened.
+But I knew—so in the beginning, I didn't even know what it's going to be.
+We just thought we're going to make it for an archive for the library.
+And just playing around and—but then more and more stuff happened.
 It was amazing because people also bring things to you.
-And then we started to have workshops trying to explore things and people wanted to do reenactments and creative reenactments, right?
-Like, not standardized reenactments, and they wanted to also perform versions of their lives and they wanted.
-They wanted to participate.
+And then we started to have workshops trying to explore things and people wanted to do reenactments.
+Creative reenactments, right?
+Like, not standardized reenactments.
+And they wanted to also perform versions of their lives and they wanted to participate.
 And they wanted to be shown and seen.
-And yeah, and then by the time that my flat was boarded up, I was amongst the last people to leave it was seven years.
+And yeah, and then by the time that my flat was boarded up—I was amongst the last people to leave—it was seven years.

 Am Johal 20:06

-That form of immersive filmmaking where you know, you have deep relationships with people in the Estate that you live in.
+That form of immersive filmmaking where, you know, you have deep relationships with people in the estate that you live in.
 It takes its own kind of toll, that seven years is an incredible duration to be working on a project.
-I am wondering what kind of, clearly there's a lot of joy and excitement in the method and the process of the work, but there's also an emotional maybe I hit or something else in the process that can be quite personal.
+I am wondering what kind of—clearly there's a lot of joy and excitement in the method and the process of the work, but there's also an emotional, maybe a hit or something else in the process that can be quite personal.
 And I'm wondering how your mode or method of filmmaking affects you.

 Andrea Luka Zimmerman 20:36